 Emerging technology businesses located at Rowan’s business incubator benefit not only from the cache of the premier location and affiliation with the University, but also from leveraging the assets of The Rowan Connection™ to accelerate product development and execution of their go-to market plans.

 Business incubation in New Jersey is designed to support technology companies with high growth potential.
 Rowan’s Incubator is best categorized as a mixed-use technology incubator.
 This means that most of the existing tenants are technology companies.

-The Rohrer College of Business Incubator is an engine for economic growth in Southern New Jersey, creating new jobs, products and services.
+The Rowan Innovations Business Incubator is an engine for economic growth in Southern New Jersey, creating new jobs, products and services.
 The prospective entrepreneur should contact the Incubator Manager to discuss his/her technology and business plan.
 In general, companies that exhibit the potential for high revenue and personnel growth are favored.

 Start-up companies considered for occupancy have been legally organized and generally show sufficient funds to support the efforts of the enterprise for at least one year.
-At the present time, the Incubator is 100% full.
-Therefore, it is necessary for entrepreneurs to apply for space months before it is anticipated that sufficient funding levels will be achieved.
+It is recommended for entrepreneurs to apply for space months before it is anticipated that sufficient funding levels will be achieved.

 Whereas most business Incubators throughout the country are housed in vacant industrial buildings or converted schools, Rowan’s Incubator was expressly designed and built as an incubator.
 Each entrepreneurial company has access to telephone, fax and data connections.
 Clustered at the Incubator’s center are shared equipment and facilities: conference rooms, and duplicating, fax and mail services.